 Music is a universal language that embodies one of the highest forms of creativity.
 A high-quality music education should engage and inspire pupils to develop a love of music and their talent as musicians, and so increase their self-confidence, creativity and sense of achievement.
 As pupils progress, they should develop a critical engagement with music, allowing them to compose, and to listen with discrimination to the best in the musical canon.
 The national curriculum for music aims to ensure that all pupils:

 The Wolverhampton Music Service provide instrumental teaching across the year for Year 4 children.
-Their experienced teachers deliver lessons on woodwind (the fife) percussion (djembe drums) and string (ukulele) and, at the end of each unit of lessons, the children perform a concert showcasing their learning, to parents and pupils.
+Their experienced teachers deliver lessons on one of the following: woodwind (the fife) percussion (djembe drums) and string (ukulele) and, at the end of each unit of lessons, the children perform a concert showcasing their learning, to parents and pupils.

 To teach the essential skills of music and develop this to a high standard for all pupils.